RubyLearning/blog/content/post/2007/11/30/akitaonrails-on-anatomy-of-ruby-blocksclosures.md

 ---
-title: '"AkitaOnRails" On Anatomy of Ruby Blocks/Closures'
-author: "Fabio Akita"
+author: Fabio Akita
-date: "2007-11-30"
-layout: post
 categories:
 - beginners
 - rails
 - ruby
 - training
+date: 2007-11-30
+layout: post
+title: '"AkitaOnRails" On Anatomy of Ruby Blocks/Closures'
 ---

 ***Fabio Akita’s*** "AkitaOnRails" series at RubyLearning.com, for would-be Ruby developers, has been quite a hit.
 Today in another article, Fabio talks in depth about Ruby’s **Blocks/Closures**, This is